AdaCore/RecordFlux/tests/README.md

 ## When to modify tests or add new tests

-### Unit tests
+### Unit Tests

 Unit testing is essential for early bug detection, facilitates code refactoring, and serves as executable documentation of intended behavior.
 Speed is an important aspect of unit testing.
 Fast-running tests allow you to quickly iterate on the code, providing rapid feedback on the correctness of your changes.
-All new or modified code should be covered by unit tests.
+All new or modified code, except for the code generator, should be covered by unit tests.
+For the code generator, integration and feature tests are usually preferred because they are easier to maintain.

+### Integration Tests

+Integration testing ensures that different components of RecordFlux work together seamlessly.
+An integration test is required if a functionality is added or changed that depends on the interaction of multiple components (e.g., parsing of a specification and subsequent validation of the model).

 ### Code Coverage

 Any code changes may cause the testsuite to fail to reach the coverage targets.
 Change the unit tests or add new ones to increase the coverage.

-### Fixing a bug
+### Fixing a Bug

 When a bug is fixed in the tool, a test should be added that would fail if the bug had not been fixed.
 This is called a regression test and is intended to protect against the bug resurfacing later.
 Depending on the nature of the bug, this can be a unit test or integration test.

-### Adding a feature
+### Adding a Feature

 Adding a feature should be complemented by these tests (at least):

-- Add a corresponding unit test (e.g. if the new feature is in the state machine generator, add a unit test in `tests/unit/generator/generator_test.py`)
+- Add unit tests (if the feature is not related to code generation)
+- Add integration tests if multiple components are involved
-- If related to code generation, add a test which exercises the feature in `tests/feature`)
+- Add or extend a feature test which exercises the feature if the feature is related to code generation (extending tests rather than adding tests can minimize additional test execution time)

-Integration testing ensures that different components of RecordFlux work together seamlessly.
-An integration test is required if a functionality is added or changed that depends on the interaction of multiple components (e.g., parsing of a specification and subsequent validation of the model).